frederic-perez/AmE-dictionary/data/idioms.md

 __conspicuous consumption__ :two: The lavish expenditure of money or acquisition of expensive items as a public display of one’s wealth or financial success.
 __control freak__ :two::hammer:
 __cool (one’s) heels__ To wait, sometimes so that one becomes calmer or more composed.
+__cool your jets!__ Calm down!
+This caution began with air force pilots reducing their jet planes’ air speed and, by so doing, reducing strain on the engine caused by excess heat.
+Among similar “relax!” phrases are “hold your horses!” “chill out!” “keep your pants on!” and “don’t get your bowels in an uproar!”
 __corporate ladder__
 __cost an arm and a leg__ To be extremely expensive.
 __cost the earth__ To be exorbitant or burdensome in expense.
 __count your blessings__ :five: (count (one’s) blessings) To be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things.
+__crack open__
 __crack someone up__ :three: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
 __crash and burn__ To fail spectacularly. _Poor Chuck really crashed and burned when he made his presentation at the sales meeting._
 __creature of habit__ One who prefers the comfort and reliability of routine and habitual behavior.